 Facts and data about the COVID-19 vaccines remains a fluid and frequently changing situation.
 We will continue to provide updated information to you, our valued residents and family.

-Currently, the Federal Drug Administration (FDA) has approved the Pfizer-BioNTech COVID-19 and Moderna vaccines for Emergency Use Authorization (EUA).
+Currently, the Federal Drug Administration (FDA) has approved the Janssen, Pfizer-BioNTech COVID-19 and Moderna vaccines for Emergency Use Authorization (EUA).
+The vaccines used by our pharmacy partners are the two-dose Pfizer-BioNTech and Moderna vaccines.
 Distribution for the vaccines are as follows:

 • Long-term care residents and staff are in the highest priority group according to the Centers for Disease Control and Prevention (CDC) and the Department of Health.